 What’s the Point of Being Stressed?

 Stress is caused by the thought that we are in danger.
-The natural, inborn response is to either fight or flee, depending on which response to threat would make more sense and be more life-saving.
-When we see or hear something that makes us feel threatened, we get that fight-or-flight response which starts with a part of our brains called the amygdala.
-The job of the amygdala is to perceive when we’re under threat, and to marshal a whole survival-oriented response to the threat.
+The natural, inborn response is to either fight or flee, depending on which response to the threat would make more sense and be more life-saving.
+When we see or hear something that makes us feel threatened, we get that fight-or-flight response, which starts with a part of our brains called the amygdala.
+The job of the amygdala is to perceive when we’re under threat and to marshal a whole survival-oriented response to the threat.
 Another part of the brain, the hypothalamus, gets the message that we’re under threat and it releases certain hormones (chemical messengers) that help us fight or flee.
-Our perception of the environment changes and we become focused on protecting ourselves from the danger.
+Our perception of the environment changes and we become focused on protecting ourselves from danger.
 Respiration, heart rate, muscle tension, and energy level all change to facilitate fighting or fleeing.

 Instead of providing pat answers on how to reduce stress, like simplify and manage your time well, I think it is more useful to look at what makes holidays stressful in the first place.
-Many of us have heard about simplification and time management, but there is a reason that those tips don’t always help lower the stress.
-We need to look within to ask ourselves:
+Many of us have heard about simplification and time management, but there is a reason that those tips don’t always help lower stress.
+We need to look within and ask ourselves: